Xyclade/MachineLearning/Readme.md

 I agree more with the dynamic definition but due to certain limitations we explain the static model method in the examples.
 However, we do explain how the dynamic principle would work in the subsection [Dynamic machine learning](#dynamic-machine-learning).

-The other subsections explain commonly used definitions and notions in the machine learning field.
+The upcoming subsections explain commonly used definitions and notions in the machine learning field.
 We advise you to read through these before starting the practical examples.

 ###Features
 A *feature* is a property on which a [model](#model) is trained.
 Say for example that you classify emails as spam/ham based on the frequency of the word 'Buy' and 'Money'.
 Then these words are features, or part of a feature if you would combine it with more words.
 If you would use machine learning to predict whether one is a friend of you, the amount of 'common' friends could be a feature.
 Note that in the field, sometimes features are also referred to as *attributes*.